Thank You Letter for a Job Offer After Acceptance

 Dear [Hiring Manager Name],

 Thank you for sending the revised offer for the [Job Title] position.
-I appreciate the time you and the team took to discuss the details and respond to my questions.
+I appreciate the time you and your team took to discuss the details and respond to my questions.

 I am pleased to accept the offer under the updated terms outlined in your message dated [Date], including [Salary / Start Date / Working Arrangement / Benefit / Condition].
 I appreciate the clarity and professionalism throughout the process.

-The conversations we have had about [Role Priority / Team Goal] have strengthened my interest in joining [Company Name].
-I am looking forward to contributing to the team and getting started on [Start Date].
+Our conversations about [Role Priority / Team Goal] have strengthened my interest in joining [Company Name].
+I look forward to contributing to the team and getting started on [Start Date].

 Please let me know if you need any further confirmation or documentation from me before then.